wei170/hubzero-docs/README.md

 ## Purpose

-The main purpose to let developers navigate through hubzero source codes much easier and effectively,  no matter when reading code or developing.
+The main purpose to let developers navigate through hubzero source codes much easier and more effectively, no matter when reading code or developing.

 **Happy developing !**